-EHC plan - Requesting an education, health and care plan for your child with SEND
+Request an education, health and care (EHC) plan for your child with SEND

 Requests for statutory assessment are most effective when parents or carers and the school or early years setting work together on the request.
 You can also write directly to us to request the assessment, using the contact details below.

 You can see a model letter for making a request for an EHC assessment on IPSEA's website.
 It shows what information you would need to gather.

 The family conversation

 Once we receive a request for assessment we set up a family conversation.
 This is a meeting between the family or carers with professionals, such as your child's teacher or carer, who know you and the child well.